Janta Vedic College: Infrastructure

 There are four faculties in the college: Visual Arts, Agriculture, Science and Physical Education.
 The college has 17 P.G. and 12 U.G. departments with a study centre of IGNOU.
 There is a huge central library.
 It has an open book section with a reading room and retro-graphic facilities.

-There are two boy's and one girl's hostel.
+There are two boys' and one girls' hostel.
 Staff residences are available to accommodate 16 staff members.
 The college has adequate sports facilities with a gymnasium and large playing grounds.
 An indoor stadium is under construction.

-There is an independent Dairy Farm which hosts about half-a-dozen milk cattle — buffaloes and cows.
+There is an independent Dairy Farm which hosts about half-a-dozen milk cattle – buffaloes and cows.
 There is a Yagyashala where the reciting of Vedic Mantras is performed.